Last Updated: April 1, 2020

 We reserve the right to use and disclose de-identified information; anonymized information; aggregated information or publicly available information that has not been combined with nonpublic personal information for purposes including, but not limited to, our own internal use, data mining, and research.

 We take reasonable security procedures and practices appropriate to protect personal Information from loss, misuse, unauthorized access, disclosure, alteration and destruction.
 We maintain physical, electronic and procedural safeguards designed to protect against the unauthorized disclosure of personal information, and personal information is disposed of properly and securely utilizing industry standards.
 Our data security policies and practices are periodically reviewed and modified as necessary.

-Please also visit our Terms and Conditions section establishing the use, disclaimers, and limitations of liability governing the use of our Site.
+Please also visit our Terms of Service section establishing the use, disclaimers, and limitations of liability governing the use of our Site.

 ** THE INFORMATION BELOW APPLIES TO CALIFORNIA RESIDENTS **

 VII.
 Your Rights Under The California Consumer Privacy Act.

 The California Consumer Privacy Act (“CCPA”), effective as of January 1, 2020, grants privacy rights to California consumers in connection with their Personal Information.